Raad-2: Development

 In early September 1997, it was reported that Iran had successfully tested a locally built rapid fire mobile field gun known as Raad-2 (Thunder-2).

 It uses a turret that has a similar layout to the M109A1 155mm/39-cal self-propelled howitzer.
 The Iranian Defense Industries Organization claimed that the 155 mm HM44 howitzer manufactured by the Hadid facility of the Iranian Defense Industries Organization had a high firing rate and accuracy.
 The gun's range was reported as 30 km, and it also includes features such as a laser range-finder and a semi-automatic loading system.

 The gun looks exactly like 155mm/39-cal M185 gun from M109A1 and is fitted with a double baffle muzzle brake, fume extractor, screw breech mechanism, hydro-pneumatic recuperator and a hydraulic recoil brake.
 DIO says that the barrel life is around 5,000 rounds.

 The vehicle uses a chassis based on the T-72, distinctive due to the cover of the cooling fan on the chassis.
 The hull is apparently based on the BMP-1.

 The Raad-2 is crewed by 5 persons, with the driver stationed at the left with the power pack at the right.

 Operators

-The Raad-2 is operated by both the Islamic Republic of Iran Army and the Islamic Revolutionary Guard Corps.
+The Raad-2 is operated by both the Islamic Republic of Iran Army Ground Forces and the Islamic Revolutionary Guard Corps Ground Forces.